Hue-Jhan/Multi-Api-Hook-Dll/README.md

       if (blockExecution()) return STATUS_ACCESS_VIOLATION; }
    ```

 Now let's go in depth to what all the **detection related functions** and values do (located in ```detection.h/detection.cpp```).
 Sometimes mutex locks are used to allow concurrent readers (shared locks) or exclusive writers and to prevent races when multiple threads inspect/modify stuff.
+Here are the most important functions:

 - ```g_allocs``` is the allocation table keyed by allocation base address, each AllocInfo describes an allocation (size, initial protection, written, made executable, owner PID, tag, timestamp, etc.), and is used to correlate allocate → write → make-exec → run.